kalgod/iclr/README.md

 1-2.
 Please see Analysis 1.

-3. We've covered Advmark w/ different settings in paper Table 3, because some methods like StegaStamp need fixed input.
+3. We've covered Advmark w/ different settings in Table 3, because some methods like StegaStamp need fixed input.

 To **L5QU**: